WE'RE WHITELABEL

 Steven Kenney

-In addition to his work in Foresight Vector, Steven currently is also the director of the Strategic Foresight Initiative program at The Middle East Institute (MEI), a leading Washington DC-based think tank.
-In this role, he has designed and led “megatrend” and alternative futures studies for the United Nations, and he is MEI’s representative in the Global Futures Society, a consortium of more than forty strategic foresight practitioner organizations, established in 2023 by the Dubai Future Foundation.
-Steven is also currently a Senior Advisor at MatchPace, a firm helping organizations reimagine their work processes and organizational cultures.
+Alongside his role in WhiteLabel Impact, Steven is also the director of the Strategic Foresight Initiative program at The Middle East Institute (MEI), a leading Washington DC-based think tank.
+There he has designed and led “megatrend” and alternative futures studies for the United Nations, and he is MEI’s representative in the Global Futures Society, a consortium of more than forty strategic foresight practitioner organizations, established in 2023 by the Dubai Future Foundation.

-Prior to founding Foresight Vector, Steven was an Executive in Residence at N2Growth, a global leadership advisory services firm.
-Prior to that, he was a Vice President at Monitor 360 (formed from Global Business Network, the strategy advisory practice of Art of the Long View author Peter Schwartz), and a Partner with a fifteen-year tenure in Toffler Associates, the executive advisory firm founded by world-renowned futurist Alvin Toffler.
+Prior to WhiteLabel, Steven founded the consulting firm Foresight Vector.
+In his career before that, he was an Executive in Residence at N2Growth, a global leadership advisory services firm; a Vice President at Monitor 360 (formed from Global Business Network, the strategy firm of Art of the Long View author Peter Schwartz); and a Partner with a fifteen-year tenure in Toffler Associates, the executive advisory firm founded by world-renowned futurist Alvin Toffler.

 MEET OUR CO-CONSPIRATORS